 8. Accept (and Ask for) Help

 Many moms feel pressure to be supermoms and do it all, but the best thing you can do for yourself (and your little one) is accept help when it’s offered and ask for help when you need it.

 It truly takes a village to raise a child, and that starts with the fourth trimester.
 Whether it’s letting your neighbor bring dinner over or asking a friend to take your older kids to a favorite activity, getting assistance from your loved ones can go a long way towards reducing your stress and exhaustion.

 9. Expect Challenges, but Remember It Gets Better!

 Breastfeeding isn’t a cakewalk for most moms, and it can hurt, at least a little, at first.
 Your nipples can be cracked and raw from the constant action, and your breasts are full and sore.
 If you’re feeling pain, be sure to reach out to a healthcare professional.

 Do what you can to minimize the stress and focus on the good – you’ll be glad you fought hard for breastfeeding.
 After all, most things in life that are worthwhile are sometimes difficult.
 But in the end, you’re glad you did them.

 Breastfeed anywhere, anytime!
 Sitting home alone or structuring your life around a breastfeeding schedule can feel like a chore.
-You may be mortified to breastfeed in public, but once you get over that hump, you’ll feel free to go places and live your life.
-Again, this is where having nursing bras and tops come in handy.
-It’ll be effortless to pop the baby on and off, without drawing too much attention from passersby.
+You may be nervous about nursing in public, but once you get over that hump, you’ll feel free to go places and live your life.

-Many moms cut back on breastfeeding after a year or two and just stick with the night feeding for a while.
+Many moms cut back on breastfeeding after six months, others go for a year or two, and some go even longer.
 You’ll know in your heart of hearts what works for you!
 Many babies suckle for comfort and enjoy that special bonding time as much as you do.